Holographic MIMO Communications: What is the benefit of closely spaced antennas?: Computation of the Mutual Coupling Impedance Matrix

 \subsection{Impedance matrix ${\bf Z}_{{\rm AR}}$}

 We consider ${\bf Z}_{\rm AR}$ but the same analysis follows for ${\bf Z}_{\rm AT}$.
 The mutual impedance between dipole $p$ and dipole $q$ is computed as \cite[Eq.
 (25.4.14)]{orfanidis}

 where $e_{qp}(s)$ is the component (along the direction of dipole $q$) of the electric field produced by a current $I_{p}(s')$ flowing in dipole $p$, $I_{q}(s)$ is the current flowing in dipole $q$, and finally $I_{p}$ and $I_{q}$ are the currents at the input terminals of dipoles $p$ and $q$, respectively.
-The current distributions $I_{p}(s')$ and $I_{q}(s)$, for $p,q=1,2,\ldots,N$, can be found by solving a system of Hall\'en integral equations~\cite[\S 25.7]{orfanidis}.
-The solutions of the Hall\'en integral equations is found by numerical methods (e.g. the method of moments discussed in~\cite[\S 24.8]{orfanidis}).
+The current distributions $I_{p}(s')$ and $I_{q}(s)$, for $p,q=1,2,\ldots,N$, can be found by solving a system of Hall\'en integral equations~\cite[Sec.~25.7]{orfanidis}.
+The solutions can be found by numerical methods (e.g. the method of moments discussed in~\cite[Sec.~24.8]{orfanidis}).
 A very good approximation of the current distributions $I_{n}(s)$ for \textit{center-fed} dipoles is represented by the \textit{sinusoidal current model}, i.e.,

 where $k=2 \pi/\lambda$ is the wavenumber.
 Based on~\eqref{Insin}, closed form expressions for the mutual impedance can be found in~\cite[Eqs.
 (8.69) and (8.71a-b)]{balanis} for dipoles in \textit{side-by-side configuration}.
 Closed form expressions are also provided for dipoles in \textit{collinear configuration}~\cite[Eqs.
 (8.72a-b)]{balanis}, and in \textit{parallel-in-echelon configuration}~\cite[Eqs.
 (8.73a-b)]{balanis}.
 As for the self impedance, which coincides with the diagonal elements of ${\bf Z}_{{\rm AR}}$, this can be found in~\cite[Eqs.
 (8.60a-b) and (8.61a-b)]{balanis}.